apache/flink/docs/deployment/cli.md

 Flink supports different deployment backends like [Kubernetes]({% link deployment/resource-providers/native_kubernetes.md %}) or [YARN]({% link deployment/resource-providers/yarn.md %}) which are described in more detail in the Resource Provider section.
-You can specify the mode you're Flink cluster is running in through the `--target` parameter.
+You can specify the mode your Flink cluster is running in through the `--target` parameter.
 It supports the following values:
 * `local`
 * `remote`